JadnjungSpector/Campus_Newbie/README.md

 To run the server to connect to MongoDB, you must cd into CampusReactApp -> package -> backend then run the command to run the server.js file.

+### `mvn spring-boot:run`

+**Note: This is only to run the MongoDB database**

+To run the MongoDB database, you must cd into CampusNewbie/CampusNewbie and then run the command to run the server.js file.

 ## Obtaining the Source Code
 Clone the repository from GitLab: